ankitver2008/Text_Mining_Project/README.md

 Result:

-Two corpora were created where there was a deal and where there was no deal.
+text mining was done using python NLTK library.
+The Two corpora were created where there was a deal and where there was no deal.
 There after a word cloud was formed and it was indeed the case that entrepreneurs who introduced devices are less likely to secure a deal.